 What About Side Effects?

-Most of Osteopathic treatment has minimal side effects however the most adverse potential side effect of Osteopathic treatment is related to neck manipulation.
-There is based on anecdotal evidence of an association with neck manipulation and stroke due to the anatomy of the neck arteries at the top of the neck.
+Most Osteopathic treatment has minimal side effects however the most adverse potential side effect of Osteopathic treatment is related to neck manipulation.
+There is anecdotal evidence of an association with neck manipulation and stroke due to the anatomy of the neck arteries at the top of the neck.
 There has however yet to be a study that shows a direct link to neck manipulation and it is the job of the Osteopath to conduct a thorough case history and examination to identify any warning signs of increased susceptability to this.
 The possibility of this has been estimated between 1 in 100000 to one in 6 million so therefore a small risk.
 The Osteopath will discuss any concerns you have if considering this treatment.
 The Osteopathic profession is currently undertaking widespread research regarding the potential side effects from treatment.
 As soon as this research is concluded the results will be commented and reported on the website.

 Our Osteopaths will endeavour to do their very best to resolve your discomfort and if recommending treatment they will be happy to discuss any usual or associated serious risk with you.
 Therefore treatment with only be given with informed consent.
 Although Osteopaths are experts in the application of specific manipulative techniques we would appreciate any preference you have regarding your treatment.
 If you would like any further information please email us .